Top 10 Web App Security Risks & Tips to Prevent

 Unvalidated redirects and forwards are common web app security risks that can be used to redirect users to malicious websites or execute malicious code on their machines.

-Organizations should make sure they use input validation techniques to detect any suspicious redirects, as well as ensure all web applications are regularly updated with the latest security patches.
+Organizations should use input validation techniques to detect any suspicious redirects and ensure all web applications are regularly updated with the latest security patches.
 Additionally, they should always have an effective backup plan in place for when something goes wrong.

 Broken Authentication and Session Management

-Broken authentication and session management can be exploited by hackers to gain access to user accounts or modify data.
-To protect themselves, organizations should use strong passwords for all user accounts and implement multi-factor authentication wherever possible.
+Hackers can exploit broken authentication and session management to access user accounts or modify data.
+Organizations should use strong passwords for all user accounts to protect themselves and implement multi-factor authentication wherever possible.

-They should also ensure that their web applications are regularly updated with the latest security patches and establish some form of session expiration mechanism to limit how long a user can remain logged in.
+They should also ensure that their web applications are regularly updated with the latest security patches and establish a session expiration mechanism to limit how long a user can remain logged in.

 Insufficient Transport Layer Protection (SSL/TLS)